juliomatcom/object-vs-functional-js/FirstRound/fight.md

   ```

   How ?
-  Because in javascript the function context is who called her, so in this case `catSound` is not called from any object.
+In javascript the function context is the object who call the function, because in this case `catSound` is attached to the context of the function because of the `this` we can not call `catSound` without bind a context.

 - FP
   ```javascript